 What happens if the materials are overdue?

-Interlibrary Loan is a library to library transaction.
+Interlibrary Loan is a library-to-library transaction.
 As a result, overdue, damaged and/or lost books impact the FSU Community at large.
-To insure unrestricted access to the collections of our interlibrary loan partners, departmental protocol suspends ILL privileges; creates invoice for replacement costs; blocks all library services until invoice is paid and limits future ILL request for books to “in-library-use only”.
+To insure unrestricted access to the collections of our interlibrary loan partners, departmental protocol suspends ILL privileges; creates invoice for replacement costs; blocks all library services until invoice is paid and limits future ILL requests for books to “in-library-use only”.
 Lost or damaged items should be reported to the ILL office immediately.

 Who do I contact if I have questions about Interlibrary Loan or UBorrow request or need technical support?

 - Interlibrary Loan staff can be reached during business hours at 850.644.4466 or by email at email@example.com